Tankless On-Demand Water Heaters for Indianapolis Area Homes

 - Tankless water heaters are a reliable source of hot water whenever you need it and at a preset temperature.
-If the unit is sized properly, you will not run out of hot water even when you’re the fourth person to take a shower in the morning.
+If the unit is sized properly, you will not run out of hot water even when you’re the fourth person to take a shower in the morning because the unit’s flow rates are appropriate for your home’s hot water demand.

 - Tankless water heaters operate on demand to heat water only when you need it.
 This may reduce your annual energy costs by as much as 35%.

-- A tankless water heater is up to 40% more energy efficient than a natural gas tank water heater and up to 55% more efficient than an electric tank water heater.
+- A tankless gas water heater or electric model is up to 40% more energy efficient than conventional natural gas water heaters and up to 55% more efficient than an electric tank hot water heater.

 - Professionally maintained tankless water heaters have a longer life expectancy than tank water heaters.
 They will operate as long as 20 years as compared to an average of 10 years for a tank water heater.